-This section should discuss the project's consistency with existing land uses or long-term policy framework for the area (e.g. as reflected in local and regional plans), and with legislation, standards, codes or guidelines available to monitor and control operations on site.
+This section should discuss the project's consistency with existing land uses or long-term policy framework for the area (e.g. as reflected in local and regional plans such as the Central Queensland Strategy for Sustainability - 2004 and beyond, August 2005, Fitzroy Basin Association (FBA)), and with legislation, standards, codes or guidelines available to monitor and control operations on site.
 This section should refer to all relevant State and regional planning policies.
 This information is required to demonstrate how the proposal conforms to State, regional and local plans for the area.

-1.7 Accredited process for controlled actions under Commonwealth legislation
+Accredited process for controlled actions under Commonwealth legislation